Why those funny “octal” preamp tubes? Why not use 12AX7s like every other tube guitar amp on the face of the earth?

-In all other amplifiers, you may swap in any power tube type with the same pin-out (such as those I listed above), but you must check and adjust the bias for safe operation.
+All other amplifiers: You may swap in any power tube type with the same pin-out (such as those I listed above), but you must check and adjust the bias for safe operation.
 If you don’t know how to do that, take the amp to a reputable tech for that service.
 The bias circuit has been designed to offer a wide range of bias voltage in order to accommodate a wide variety of tube types.
 Amplifier No. 9 and No. 10 feature individual bias pots to allow for setting the bias on each power tube independently.

-Rectifier tube: In Amplifier No. 7, you may use a GZ34/5AR4 with 6V6s, but understand that the life of the 6V6s will likely be shortened.
+Amplifier No. 7: You may use a GZ34/5AR4 with 6V6s, but understand that the life of the 6V6s will likely be shortened.
 Do not use other rectifiers such as a 5AU4 or 5U4 in Amplifier No. 7 or No. 8, as they draw too much heater current and may damage the power transformer.